 That said, please read the disclaimer at the bottom of this web page.
 I cannot protect anyone from anything, nor guarantee anything, and cannot be held liable for the results of any decisions you make or don’t make or steps you take or don’t take.

 I wish everyone well, and I wish nobody any harm of any kind.

 Some general advice follows, however.

 - The first thing to do if you have any type of stalker?
 Secure your home.
-Change locks, add extra locks, make shimmying the locks take up so much time that it becomes very unattractive.
+Change locks, add extra locks, make picking and shimmying the locks take up so much time that it becomes very unattractive.